 "Yeah, I had a feeling you'd say that."

 "The past is just that," Sirius interjected, hoping to end this topic of conversation.
 "It's time we focus on the future."
 He hesitated, shaking his head.
-"Well, maybe Lily shouldn't focus on the future or she might realize she's dating the wrong guy."
+"Well, maybe Lily shouldn't focus on the future or she might realize she's dating an idiot."

 Sirius gave James a look.
 "Oh, please, tell me you're not still in shock that she's with you."